CyberScout/aws-crypto-bridge/README.md

 Defines higher-level interfaces for managing encryption and decryption operations, along with wrappers around key AWS ESDK classes to adapt them to those interfaces and make them easier to work with.

+## Hibernate

+`UserTypes`

+:question: Which version(s) of Hibernate?

+:exclamation: Starting with version 3, but since the UserType mechanism underwent changes in both 4 and 5, we would need specific libraries for each of those major versions (if we need/want comprehensive Hibernate support).

+:question: Listeners?

 ## JPA